Interaction Graphs: Additives: Denotational Semantics

-We thus would like to quotient the category \catmll by the observational equivalence.
-For this, we need to show that the categorical structure we had do not collapse when taking the observational quotients.
-The following proposition — an easy consequence of the cyclic property (Theorem \ref{cyclicppty}) — and its corollaries\footnote{They do more than just that, they also insure that the quotiented category inherits the monoidal structure of \catmll.} make sure of that.
+As a consequence, we would like to quotient the category \catmll by the observational equivalence.
+For this, we need to show that the categorical structure we have does not collapse when taking the observational quotients.
+The following proposition — an easy consequence of the trefoil property (Theorem \ref{cyclicppty}) — and its corollaries\footnote{They do more than just that, they also ensure that the quotiented category inherits the monoidal structure of \catmll.} make sure of that.

 \begin{proposition} Let $\de{f}\cong_{\cond{A\multimap B}}\de{f'}$ and $\de{g}\in\cond{B\multimap C}$ be projects.
-Then $\de{f\plug g}\cong_{\cond{A\multimap C}}\de{f'\plug g}$. \end{proposition}
+Then $\de{f\deplug g}\cong_{\cond{A\multimap C}}\de{f'\deplug g}$. \end{proposition}

-\begin{proof} For all $c\in\cond{C\multimap A}$, we have $\sca{f\plug g}{c}=\sca{f}{g\plug c}$.
+\begin{proof} For all $c\in\cond{C\multimap A}$, we have $\sca{f\deplug g}{c}=\sca{f}{g\deplug c}$.
 Therefore:

 \end{proof}